cambridge-stacker/cambridge-modpack/skins/README.md

 ## Credits

 [Dr Ocelot](https://github.com/ZacharyLohrman) for the Tetra-X skin.
+(I've yet to license this properly, however I've been given permission to use the skin with credit.)